CDCgov/ixa/docs/internals/src/introduction.md

 The book contains three kinds of documents with different expectations.

+## Developer Guides

+Developer guides explain how to work on Ixa.
+Unlike ADRs and research artifacts, they describe current project practices and should be updated when commands, tools, APIs, or workflows change.

+If a developer guide disagrees with the current repository, treat that as documentation that needs correction rather than as historical context.

 ## Architectural Decision Records

 Architectural Decision Records (ADRs) are dated historical snapshots of